Legit-Labs/legitify/docs/github/repository/repository_has_too_many_admins.md

 ---
 layout: default
-title: Repository Should Have Fewer Than Three Admins
+title: Repository Should Have A Low Admin Count
 parent: Repository Policies
 grand_parent: GitHub Policies
 ---

-## Repository Should Have Fewer Than Three Admins
+## Repository Should Have A Low Admin Count
 policy name: repository_has_too_many_admins

 severity: LOW

 ### Description
 Repository admins are highly privileged and could create great damage if they are compromised.
-It is recommended to limit the number of Repository Admins to the minimum required (recommended maximum 3 admins).
+It is recommended to limit the number of repository admins to the minimum required, and no more than 5% of the userbase (Up to 3 admins are always allowed).

 ### Threat Example(s)
 A compromised user with admin permissions can initiate a supply chain attack in a plethora of ways.